MOTORHOME Campsites In Salerno -- Amalfi Coast Base | MOTORHOMEingLife

 Crowds: Medium

-Excellent camping weather with fewer crowds; some campgrounds begin closing after October.
+Ideal weather continues through October with fewer tourists, though some seasonal campgrounds begin closing by November.

 Explore Salerno